 Contents

-How to prepare a Chilean Vaina?
+How to Make a Chilean Vaina

 Formerly at Confitería Torres, the vaina was made with aged wine from the region, Chilean pisco, cream liqueur, cocoa, and cinnamon, but gradually it evolved to the recipe we share today.

-Preparation: 10 minutes
+Prep Time: 10 minutes

-Servings: 2 people
+Servings: 2

 Ingredients